VNG-Realisatie/nlx/design/functional-design.md

 _To be specified later_
 - [ ] Find ways to optimise the whole landscape
 - [ ] Find ways to optimise single API’s
-- [ ] Find organisations that miss opportunities etc.
+- [ ] Find organizations that miss opportunities etc.

 ### Auditing and accountability
 Essential for the NLX concept.
 The logs should provide all information needed for public accountability and performing audits.
-Through regular audits organisations will be asked to prove that the use of services for which they have been authorised has been compliant with laws, regulations and bilateral agreements.
-By performing these audits check organisations can be asked to prove that they have used their autorisations correctly.
+Through regular audits organizations will be asked to prove that the use of services for which they have been authorised has been compliant with laws, regulations and bilateral agreements.
+By performing these audits check organizations can be asked to prove that they have used their autorisations correctly.

 ### Monitoring
 By monitoring we aim to trigger processes with events.
 Events can be advanced (correlating other events, or found with Machine Learning methods) or simple - but in the end it should trigger an action.
 For example, an audit, of a specific analysis for Quality Improvement.